-Hey Thermomixers.
-Jess here.
-We all know that at the moment your local supermarket isn’t exactly a fun place to hang out.
-And since our household toilet paper situation is not yet dire, I decided it was a good week to avoid the shops altogether and finally cook from my pantry and freezer.
+Hey Thermomixers, Jess here.
+The local supermarket isn’t exactly the most fun place to hang out.
+So, I decided to challenge myself and forgo the shops for a week, and solely cook from what was left in my pantry and freezer.

-I started by emptying most of the contents of my fridge, freezer & pantry onto my dining table.
+I started by emptying most of the contents of my fridge, freezer and pantry onto my dining table.
 And let me tell you, for someone with a smaller freezer half filled with frozen dog treats, I was pleasantly surprised with how much I had to work with.
-I’m lazy do left things like spices and flour right where they were.
+I’m lazy so left things like spices and flour right where they were.

 Most of the contents of my fridge and pantry.
 Photobomb: the owner of the dog treats.

 While I’m not exactly sure how I ended up with one lonely chicken breast in the fridge (seriously… who does that?), years of watching my Mum make chicken cutlets has finally paid off.
-Into the Thermomix went two pieces of bread, the last of the Parmesan cheese & a few sprigs of parsley from my herb garden to make a fresh breadcrumb coating.
+Into the Thermomix went two pieces of bread, the last of the Parmesan cheese and a few sprigs of parsley from my herb garden to make a fresh breadcrumb coating.
 This is the time I’d like to thank my past self for planting those herbs a few weeks ago.
 Voila – one chicken breast becomes four modest cutlets.
-I served with some leftover Corn & Bean Salad that I bulked out further with steamed rice.
+I served with some leftover Corn and bean salad that I bulked out further with steamed rice.

 Since I had enough garlic on hand to ward off the entire cast of Twilight I decided to try making Toum, a Lebanese garlic dip.
 I didn’t have any egg whites on hand but I did have a can of chickpeas, so figured this a good chance to put aqua faba to the test.
 The result was a slightly watery Toum, but one that was still garlicky and delicious.

 A good start.
 Chicken cutlets with fresh breadcrumbs and leftover corn and bean salad.